PauGomezM/BombParty-bot/README.md

 - Selenium: Used to automate navigator.
 It helps fetching syllable data, and typing the word back to the game when it has been computed.

+## Known issues:

+- If bot fails to provide a word before the time runs out, it will crash and stop the program.
+Game itself and the rest of players are not affected.

+## Disclaimer:

+This has been made with the aim of getting used to web scraping and other web automation with Python.
+It is a cheat and may get you banned.